LucileVG/DCA_polymorphism_Ecoli/README.md

 Open the file and replace ```path_hmmalign``` and  ```path_julia``` with the paths to the julia and hmmalign executable on your computer.

 ## Usage:
+Our aim is to train a DCA model on distant homologues (PFAM data - long term evolution - highly variable sequences varibility) and use it to predict polymorphism in E. coli strains (short term evolution - most position are highly conserved).

 ### Download distant homologues (long-term evolution) and train the DCA model
 -   select a reference protein in the E. coli strain (e.g. GA4805AA_00002)
 -   select a PFAM domain contained in the protein (e.g. PF00288)